 The Chatelaine is responsible for welcoming new members, introducing them to the Society’s activities and customs, and providing guidance on who to contact to get involved in the various activities.
-They are also the keeper of the items for loan, or “Gold Key,” used to provide new comers and drop ins who do not have appropriate attire, something to wear at events.
+They are also the keeper of the items for loan or “Gold Key,” used to provide new comers and drop ins who do not have medieval attire something to wear at events.

 The Herald is responsible for all heraldic matters such as assisting with creation and submission of persona names and coats of arms, public announcements at events, and court protocol.
 They also maintain the records of any awards or titles bestowed upon fellow members.

 The Exchequer is the Barony’s Treasurer, and is responsible for keeping track of all the funds used to finance the various events within the Barony.

 The Web Minister is responsible for maintaining and updating the Barony’s web sites and subordinate pages, such as this one.